 When Tesla began making the Model S in 2012, the sedan stood out as the first car developed in-house by the young company.
 A midcycle update brought a sharper-looking front end in 2016.
-The Model X entered production in 2015 and it hasn’t significantly changed since, though engineers made a few minor tweaks to it.
+The Model X entered production in 2015 and it hasn’t significantly changed since, though engineers made a few minor tweaks to it (and many software updates to the Autopilot feature).
 At eight- and five-years old, respectively, both cars are due for a midcycle update by industry standards.

 While the California-based company hasn’t commented on the report, it wouldn’t be the least bit surprising if it’s accurate because a quick glance at annual sales confirms both cars need an update.
 In 2019, Tesla sold 19,225 examples of the Model X and 14,100 units of the Model S in the United States, figures that were down 26.3% and 45.2%, respectively, compared to 2018.
 The competition is waking up — even the Model S isn’t in a class of one anymore — and customers are taking notice.
 Expect both updated Tesla models to make their debut by the middle of 2020.

 While the hacker found no evidence of this in Tesla’s files, the company previously confirmed that it’s developing an even quicker evolution of the Model S that will inaugurate a powertrain called Plaid.
 It will consist of three electric motors — one up front, two out back — and it will be accompanied by a comprehensive selection of suspension changes made to improve handling.
 Tesla’s goal is to dethrone Porsche on the Nürburgring, its home track.
 The yet-unnamed Plaid-equipped Model S will be positioned at the top of the Tesla range when it makes its debut in summer 2020.

 - Best cheap Microsoft Surface Pro deals for August 2021